-Cooper caught the basketball coaching bug during his undergraduate days as a student at West Virginia University.
+Cooper caught the coaching bug during his days as a student at West Virginia University.
 He served as assistant head manager and basketball camp counselor for Coach John Beilein’s Elite 8 and Sweet 16 NCAA Tournament men’s basketball teams during Cooper’s first two years at WVU (2005-06).

 The Waterford, Pa. native spent the next four seasons (2007-10) as head student manager and graduate assistant for Coach Mike Carey with the Mountaineers’ women’s basketball program.
 The WVU women advanced to post-season play all four years, earning three trips to the NCAA Tournament and a WNIT berth.